ishanjmukherjee/arena-notebooks/README.md

-# arena-notebooks
+# ARENA notebooks

-My solutions to the ARENA 3.0 Colab notebooks
+The notebooks in this repo contains my solutions to the ARENA (Alignment Research Engineer Accelerator) 3.0 notebooks.
+Find the course materials [here](https://github.com/callummcdougall/ARENA_3.0), and general information about ARENA [here](https://www.arena.education/).